eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 Alternatively if you have some other local repository you can specify it using the `--rep` option.

 The [Ceylon Herd](https://herd.ceylon-lang.org/) is an online module repository which contains open source Ceylon modules.
 As it happens, the Herd is one of the default repositories `ceylon compile` knows about.
-So if `com.example.bar/3.1.4` is in the Herd then the command to compile `net.example.foo` would remain pleasingly short
+So if `com.example.bar/3.1.4` is in the Herd then the command to compile `net.example.foo` would remain pleasingly short:

 <!-- lang: bash -->
     ceylon compile net.example.foo

-(that's right, it's the same as before).
+(That's right, it's the same as before.)
 By the way, you can disable the default repositories with the `--no-default-repositories` option if you want to.

 If `com.example.bar/3.1.4` were in *another* repository, say `http://repo.example.com`, then the command would become